 Your physiotherapist will be your best option for an efficient and accurate diagnosis between the two conditions.
-However, there are some simple factors to help piece together your injury when deciding whether or not to consult help.
+However, some simple factors help piece together your injury when deciding whether or not to consult help.

 DOMS is more unpleasant when commencing a movement but eases as the muscle is warmed up, whereas a muscle injury will reproduce pain with any movement of the injured muscle.

 The most definitive factor is taking a detailed history of the injury.
-If pain was experienced during the event or immediately after, you are most likely looking at a muscle injury.
+If you experienced pain during or immediately after, you are most likely looking at a muscle injury.
 If the pain is worst the day after and gets worse over the following days, you are most likely dealing with DOMS.

 What to Do if You Have DOMS or a Muscle Injury?